-(1) Includes approximately \$52,100 of auction rate securities ("ARS") which have been classified as long-term assets in marketable securities in the Company's Condensed Consolidated Balance Sheet as of July 31, 2008 due to ARS auction failures.
-The remaining balance of approximately \$38,460 is classified as short-term assets in marketable securities in the Company's Condensed Consolidated Balance Sheet as of July 31, 2008.
-Approximately \$38,900 of the ARS auction failures consisted of student loan backed securities.
-These securities are "A" or better rated, long-term debt obligations secured by student loans which loans are generally 97% guaranteed by the U.S. Government under the Federal Family Education Loan Program.
+(1) Auction rate securities ("ARS") have been classified as long-term assets in marketable securities in the Company's Condensed Consolidated Balance Sheet as of October 31, 2008 due to ARS auction failures.
+Approximately \$40,750 of the ARS failures consisted of student loan backed securities.
+These securities are "A" or better rated, long-term debt obligations secured by student loans which are generally 97% guaranteed by the U.S. Government under the Federal Family Education Loan Program.
 In addition to the U.S. Government guarantee on such student loans, many of these securities also have separate insurance policies guaranteeing both the principal and accrued interest.
-The remainder of the ARS auction failures primarily include municipal debt obligations of \$13,200 which are "A" or better rated and are 100% guaranteed by separate insurance policies.
+The remainder of the ARS failures primarily include municipal debt obligations of \$15,325 which are "A" or better rated and are 100% guaranteed by separate insurance policies.
+The investment principal associated with failed auctions will not be accessible until successful auctions occur, a buyer is found outside the auction process, the issuers establish a different form of financing to replace these securities or final payments come due according to the contractual maturities of the debt issues.

-(2) Includes approximately \$95,200 of ARS of which approximately \$61,375 has been classified as long-term assets in marketable securities in the Company's Consolidated Balance Sheet as of January 31, 2008 due to ARS auction failures.
-The remaining balance of approximately \$33,825 is classified as short-term assets in marketable securities in the Company's Consolidated Balance Sheet as of January 31, 2008.
+(2) ARS have been classified as long-term assets in marketable securities in the Company's Consolidated Balance Sheet as of January 31, 2008 due to ARS failures

-Proceeds and maturities from the sale of available-for-sale securities were \$262,669 and \$55,218 for the six months ended July, 31, 2008 and 2007, respectively.
-For the three and six months ended July 31, 2008 there were \$2 and \$116 of realized gains included in other income, respectively.
-For the three and six months ended July 31, 2007, there were \$4 of realized losses included in other income.
+Proceeds and maturities from the sale of available-for-sale securities were \$479,025 and \$105,074 for the nine months ended October 31, 2008 and 2007, respectively.
+For the three and nine months ended October 31, 2008 there were \$2,419 and \$2,303 of net realized losses included in other income, respectively.
+During the three months ended October 31, 2008 the Company recorded a \$2.9 million realized loss on an ARS preferred investment.
+This ARS preferred investment's trust was collateralized by Freddie Mac preferred stock and was liquidated by the underlying issuer.
+The Company has one remaining preferred ARS investment with a par value of \$1.8 million.
+For the three and nine months ended October 31, 2007, there were \$5 and \$9 of net realized losses included in other income, respectively.